Aligning Our Facilities with Our Mission & Our Values

 3/7/2025

-A friend reached shared that congregants did not know what projects “were on the short list” of the capital campaign to align our facilities with our values.
+A friend reached out to share that congregants did not know what projects “were on the short list” of the capital campaign to align our facilities with our values.

 That makes sense.
 There isn’t a short list yet.